ShehabAlFardan/AI-Shopping-System/README.md

 How you would like to improve our project<br/>
 Which Role you would like to take in the Project<br/>
-Detailed desription of your technical experience <br/> To Shehab Anwar Alfardan :20180735@stu.uob.edu.bh to add you to our MS chat Room and instroduce you to the team.<br/>
+Detailed desription of your technical experience <br/> To Shehab Anwar Alfardan :20180735@stu.uob.edu.bh to add you to our MS chat Room and introduce you to the team.<br/>
 Wahtsapp Group:<br/>
 We use whatsapp to send quick notifications and reminders about the meetings.
 To join the Whatsapp Group please send an e-amil to one of the Project admins with your name and phone number.